mrperfectpandit/DS-Curriculum/README.md

 A complete guide to learn data science for beginners.

 This learning path is intended for everyone who wants to learn data science and build a career in data field especially data analyst and data scientist.
-In this guide, there is a corresponding link in each section that will help you to learn (at least to start) in each chapter.
+In this guide, there is a corresponding link in each section that will help you to learn..

 ## Table of Contents